Alluxio/alluxio/docs/en/FAQ.md

 6. What is under storage system and how many under storage systems are supported?

    Alluxio uses under storage systems as its persistent storage system.
-It currently support [Amazon S3](Configuring-Alluxio-with-S3.html), [Swift](Configuring-Alluxio-with-Swift.html), [GCS](Configuring-Alluxio-with-GCS.html), [HDFS](Configuring-Alluxio-with-HDFS.html) and many more.
+It currently support [Amazon S3](Configuring-Alluxio-with-S3.html), [Swift](Configuring-Alluxio-with-Swift.html), [GCS ](Configuring-Alluxio-with-GCS.html), [HDFS](Configuring-Alluxio-with-HDFS.html) and many more.

 7. Can I easily add support to other under store systems?